Deviantcoin/Deviant-Miscellaneous/windows/Hot-MasterNode-workaround.md

 ![daemon window](/images/WIN-daemon-window.png)

 6. Check the sync process<br />
 By this step, the daemon is running.
-You need to wait for it to fully sync before start the masternode.
+You need to wait for it to fully sync before starting the masternode.
 You can check the sync status with following command:<br />
 ```deviant-cli.bat mnsync status```

 ![cli mnsync](/images/WIN-cli-status.png)